Certifiable Risk-Based Engineering Design Optimization: Certifiable Risk-Based Design Optimization

 We know that superquantiles are conservative as compared to quantiles (Section~\ref*{s:3}.~\ref*{s:SQopt}.~\ref{s:squant}), which leads to $Q_{\alpha}\le t$ since $\qbar_{\alpha}=t$.
 Thus, Equation~\eqref{e:bPoF} can be split as a sum of PoF and the probability of \textit{near-failure} as

-where $\alpha$ is such that $t=\qbar_{\alpha}\left[g(\bd,Z)\right]$ leading to $\lambda=Q_{\alpha}\left[g(\bd,Z)\right]$.
-The value of $\lambda$ is affected by the condition on $\alpha$ through superquantiles can be seen as the tail expectation beyond $\alpha$-quantile is equal to $t$ and takes into account the frequency and magnitude of failure.
+where $\lambda=Q_{\alpha}\left[g(\bd,Z)\right]$.
+The value of $\lambda$ is affected by the condition on $\alpha$ through superquantiles (see Equation~\eqref{e:bPoF}) and takes into account the frequency and magnitude of failure.
 Thus, the near-failure region $\left[\lambda,t\right]$ is determined by the frequency and magnitude of tail events around $t$ and can be intuitively seen as the \textit{buffer} on top of the PoF.
 An illustration of the bPoF risk measure is shown in Figure~\ref{fig:bPOF_illustrate}.
 Algorithm~\ref{algo:bPoF_from_samples} describes standard MC sampling for estimating bPoF.
+Note that all the quantities discussed in this work (PoF, superquantiles, and bPoF) can be viewed as expectations.
+Estimating them via Monte Carlo simulation therefore yields estimates whose error decreases with the rate $ 1/\sqrt{\text{number of samples}} $.
+All the estimates suffer from an increasing constant associated with the estimator variance as one moves further out in the tail, i.e., larger threshold or larger $\alpha$.
+The computational effort can be reduced for any of the risk measures by using Monte Carlo variance reduction strategies.

 In general, we can see that for any design $\bd$,